hamlet-io/docs/blog/2021-01-13-template-deploys.md

             }
         }
     }
+    EOF
     ```

     So here is the template component and in that we have configured the following:

-    - Name of template file - we set this to allow for working with nested templates or a package of cloudformation templates as a zip
+    - Name of template file - we set this to allow for working with nested templates or a package of CloudFormation templates as a zip
     - The Attributes map the Outputs from the template into our hamlet state as attributes
     - Set an extension which will be used to provide the parameters
     - Instead of using a registry image we are going to pull the template file from a Url.
 Hamlet also supports providing the templates as images which can be released through environments

 3. Next we add our extension, in the same folder add a new file called `fragment_glue.ftl` and add the following

-    ```freemarker
+    ```bash
+    cat << EOF >> fragment_glue.ftl
     [#case "_glue"]

         [#assign glueDbName = formatName(occurrence.Core.FullName, "gluedb")]